March 3, 2020

 Are you struggling with an Out of Control Dog (OCD)?
 Has your dog been labeled “reactive” or “aggressive” on lead.
 Has someone told you your dog was “dominant” and all you need to do was show them who’s boss?
 In other words, manhandle them.
 Have you been pulled down by your unruly dog or were you lucky?!
 Have you given up?
 Have you stopped taking your reactive rover on walks or changed your schedule so you avoid their triggers?!

-That’s #BettyB in the picture above.
+That’s #BettyB in the picture at the top.
+She modeling the following training tools recommended in the insert below, published in Journal Veterinary Behavior (2006).
 She’s one good looking bitch, isn’t she!
-She’s 20 months old this month.
-She’s been mine for one year.
-My recommended training tools have been the following:
+My recommended training tools are the following:

 - Comfort Trainer (head collar) Lots of available styles/brands that fit all dogs